thefisk/blog/content/posts/django-caching-pattern-redis.md

 tags: ["Django", "Redis"]
 ---

-> Caching data which doesn't often change can bring massive performance benefits - let's look at how and why
+> Caching data which doesn't often change can bring massive performance benefits - let's look at how we can do this effectively in Django

 ### Why Redis?